Eligibility for Service

 Use of Electronic Communications

 You must not forward email messages or other electronic communications from Regional Access online counselling service and/or its counsellors to other persons, except in situations where this has been agreed in advance by Regional Access, and is done with written permission.
-You may not use advice or information provided by Regional Access out of context, or pass on the advice to another person or organisation.
+You may not use advice or information provided by Regional Access out of context or pass on the advice to another person or organisation.

 Important notice

 Online counselling is only one form of counselling and may not be appropriate for all people.
-You should consider other options which might suit your personal needs, such as face to face, or telephone counselling.
+You should consider other options which might suit your personal needs, such as face-to-face or telephone counselling.

 You may consider options other than online counselling if:

-- you are at risk of self-harm;
+• you are at risk of self-harm;

-- you may be at risk of harm from another if the details of the counselling conversation became known;
+• you may be at risk of harm from another if the details of the counselling conversation became known;

-- you have a diagnosed mental health issue; or
+• you have a diagnosed mental health issue; or

-- you do not feel comfortable using written words to express yourself.
+• you do not feel comfortable using written words to express yourself.

 Safety

-- Request details such as your location and telephone number so that a counsellor may provide support and/or practical assistance.
+• Request details such as your location and telephone number so that a counsellor may provide support and/or practical assistance.

-- On the Line may also utilise the contact details collated once an online counselling session has started to call you to provide this support (IP address and name)
+• Lifeline may also utilise the contact details collated once an online counselling session has started to call you to provide this support (IP address and name)

 Comments, complaints and feedback